MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Get-PSSession.md

 Required: False
 Position: Named
 Default value: Current user
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Id
 Gets only the sessions with the specified IDs.
-Type one or more IDs \(separated by commas\), or use the range operator \(..\) to specify a range of IDs.
+Type one or more IDs (separated by commas), or use the range operator (..) to specify a range of IDs.
 You cannot use the ID parameter with the ComputerName parameter.

-An ID is an integer that uniquely identifies the user-managed sessions \(PSSessions\) in the current session.
+An ID is an integer that uniquely identifies the user-managed sessions (PSSessions) in the current session.
 It is easier to remember and type than the InstanceId, but it is unique only within the current session.
 The ID of a session is stored in the ID property of the session.